 Around the same time I started to work out that my mother’s family, parochials that they were, believed he’d been in a homosexual relationship with Bunny O’Neill.
 It comes up sometimes in hushed tones or oblique references to this day.
 I’ve never confirmed it, and I’ve observed some of those same people to be knowers of things despite evidence or fact, including doubtful assertions about the sexual ‘deviancy’ of numerous other people.
 The truth about my father is curious only in as much as it reconfirms their bigotry, and I love them no less for their simplicity.
 I’ve tried to track down Bunny O’Neill a few times over the years, seeking some connection to my father I suppose, but equally to tell him how very much that Bat-mobile meant.

 * * *

 Brushing my teeth before bed, I glanced in the mirror and realised how patchy my hair was.
 There were bunches and strands missed everywhere, leaving a head full of rat’s tails.
 When I got out of the shower the next morning to spruce up for work, I realised I was looking at the second worst haircut I’d ever had.
 At the front, one snip had mowed down to the scalp, and the next one had trimmed diagonally.
-I could have succumbed to theories about the global labour market and anecdotes about call centres outsourced to India!
+I could have almost succumbed, like my bigoted kinfolk, to theories about the global labour market and anecdotes about call centres outsourced to India.
 But then I remembered the only worse haircut I ever had.
 That was the time I cut it myself.